Alpha-Lipoic Acid

 - ^ a b Schupke H, et al. New metabolic pathways of alpha-lipoic acid.
 Drug Metab Dispos.
 (2001)

 - ^ Ou P, Tritschler HJ, Wolff SP.
-Thioctic (lipoic) acid: a therapeutic metal-chelating antioxidant.
+Thioctic (lipoic) acid: a wellbeing metal-chelating antioxidant.
 Biochem Pharmacol.
 (1995)

 - ^ a b Cakatay U, et al. Postmitotic tissue selenium and manganese levels in alpha-lipoic acid-supplemented aged rats.
 Chem Biol Interact.
 (2008)